djaddison/learning-notes-svelte/notes/component_study3_mde.md

 - what convention should be used to capture the intention when a designer wants to override a visual pacing convention of a design system?
   - when another person reads the code, how does that person know if this is an intentional override or a typo?
   - are there linting rules that might cover this?
+- are there definable units of measurement?
+Ex: 0.5su (spacial unit).
+Is this `rem`?

 #### Code reference